What Your 360 Results Really Mean

 At CCL, we’ve conducted many studies on the use of assessments and 360 feedback results.

-We’ve also examined how executives can keep their career on track, instead of derailing.
-“Derailed” is a term that Morgan McCall and Mike Lombardo coined nearly 40 years ago to refer to the careers of high-performing employees identified as having the potential to move up in the organization and take on higher levels of leadership responsibility, but who don’t live up to that evaluation of their potential.
+We’ve also examined how executives can keep their career on track instead of derailing.
+“Derailed” is a term that Morgan McCall and Mike Lombardo coined nearly 50 years ago to refer to the careers of high-performing employees identified as having the potential to move up in the organization and take on higher levels of leadership responsibility but who don’t live up to that evaluation of their potential.
 They plateau below their expected level of achievement, or they reach higher levels only to fail miserably, resulting in being demoted or fired.
 For these managers, their careers have derailed from the track that their organization had expected them to stay on.

-By studying the traits of those who have derailed and those who made it to higher levels of the organization, our researchers have identified characteristics which indicate a leader is more or less likely to derail.
+By studying the traits of those who have derailed and those who made it to higher levels of the organization, our researchers have identified characteristics that indicate a leader is more or less likely to derail.
 These are helpful to keep in mind when interpreting 360 feedback results.
 Among our findings: